Renovation loans are handy but hard to find

 If you’re looking to buy and do major remodeling on an existing home, you can obtain a construction loan that'll cover both the cost of purchase and the remodel.

 The options are limited for people looking to buy a fixer-upper.
 Most lenders won't approve a loan for an amount more than what a property is worth.
-And since a new buyer has yet to put equity into the home, they're not eligible for a home equity loan or home equity line of credit (HELOC).
+And because most new buyers have yet to put equity into the home, they're not eligible for a home equity loan or home equity line of credit (HELOC).

-However, there are a handful of entities — national, regional and community lenders — that offer renovation loans for a wide range of needs.
+However, you can find renovation lenders at the national, regional and community level that offer renovation loans for a wide range of needs.
 These loans are particularly useful if you’re purchasing a short-sale or foreclosure home, since traditional lenders may require the upgrades prior to closing.

 FHA and Fannie Mae loans

-The Federal Housing Administration (FHA) offers a 203(k) rehabilitation loan for single-family homes.
+The Federal Housing Administration (FHA) offers the 203(k) rehabilitation loan for single-family homes.
 There's a limited loan option for projects up to $35,000, which is rolled into the mortgage payment.
 There's also a standard loan for repairs over $35,000, with added supervision requirements built into the process, and the minimum amount of needed repairs is $5,000.

 In both cases, the home must be at least a year old.
 The minimum down payment is 3.5 percent of the purchase price ($7,000 on a $200,000 purchase, for example).
 Practically speaking, obtaining a 203(k) loan on a home purchase only makes sense when the upgrades cost more than down payment.

 The FHA requires a credit score of 580 or above with the minimum down payment.
 Borrowers with scores of at least 500 can qualify if they provide a 10 percent down payment.
 Individual lenders may have more stringent requirements, however.